andmatt/andmatt.github.io/_posts/2018-04-02-git_tutorial.md

 ```

 ## Fixing your more serious merge error
-Below is the easiest, most full proof way I've fond for fixing any merge error.
+Below is the easiest, most full proof way I've found for fixing any merge error.
 1\. __First stash your work.
 Consider backing it up locally too.__
 ```bash
 git stash